shardshunt/Sendspin-kodi/readme.md

 ## Installation

-To install the addon, you first need to package it into a zip file.

 ### 1. Download Dependencies

 The addon requires several Python libraries to function.
 A helper script is included to download them into the correct folder.